s1l1c0np1r4t3/Hacktoria-CTF-WriteUps/Easy/TheKillerClown.md

 <img width="500" src="https://user-images.githubusercontent.com/56886006/203391234-dde7f515-9cc8-41f5-9803-8cf7ecd60c07.png">

 I took note of the where the picture was taken by the uploader from the little yellow avatar that represents google street view.
-So I backed out of pictures and looked for that spot on maps.
+So I backed out of the pictures and looked for that spot on maps.

 <img width="500" src="https://user-images.githubusercontent.com/56886006/203391494-561098dd-c3f1-4383-8e6e-39504b87fd33.png">